 So, how are the new vegan menu items doing with the students?

-The least that we’ve sold is 11% of our total entrees in the school with the most being 23%, and we’re very very pleased with that.
+The least that we’ve sold is 11% of our total entrees in the school with the most being 23% (UPDATE 10/11, this number has averaged out to about 15% of total entrees sold being vegan), and we’re very very pleased with that.
 Providing these healthy choices for students is something that our board is very adamant about, so we’re happy we are feeding 1 or 2 out of 10 students that may not have had that option before.

 We started working on the menu we have last September, so it’s taken us about a year to create a week’s worth of a menu.
 Honestly, even though people say that vegan food is readily available, the price can be extremely high and there’s just not a lot of companies ready to take on the volume that the LAUSD would need if we expanded the program.
 So we’ve spent a lot of time to make sure that we have the best quality items we could have – something the kids would like, even the non-vegans.
 We’ve found some top quality products, and I’m very pleased with what we have.
 We’re still working on the menu, and looking to expand it to a 2-week menu cycle.